Asuka Langley Soryu: Characterization and themes

 Asuka is an energetic, proud and enterprising girl with a brave and resolute character.
 She tends to look down on other people and wants to be constantly at the center of attention.
 Although she normally shows a stubborn and exuberant attitude, in some moments she exhibits a kinder, more sensitive and caring side.
 Her abrupt and impulsive ways often arouse other people's antipathy, since they do not fully understand her real intentions.
 Unlike fellow pilots Shinji and Rei, she is extremely proud to be a pilot and engages in missions with great enthusiasm, but despite her apparently strong, aggressive and competitive character, Asuka suffers from the same sense of alienation as her companions.

 Asuka suffers from a masculine protest, a psychological expression that indicates exaggeratedly masculine tendencies in tired and rebellious women who protest against traditional female gender roles.
 She sees her male peers merely as rivals and spectators of her abilities, and suffers from a marked emotional complex for the male sex, merging a so-called "radical rivalry" and a latent inferiority complex.
 Her masculine protest is reflected in her strong misandric tendencies, since she is dominated by the need to beat male peers with an obsessive self-affirmation desire.
 Despite this, she also has a sense of admiration for her guardian and senpai, Ryōji Kaji.
 Asuka is emotionally dependent on him, since she has a strong unconscious desire to find a reference figure to rely on.
-Asuka's infatuation also leads her to feel great jealousy for him and she eventually tries to seduce him.
+Asuka's infatuation also leads her to feel great jealousy for him and to seduce him.
 Newtype magazine noted how she sometimes beats boys while being kind to Kaji.

-Asuka's excessive pride prevents her from admitting—even to herself—that she feels something for male protagonist Shinji, and as events and battles unfold, her feelings of love and hate intensify and dominate her.
+Asuka's excessive pride prevents her from admitting—even to herself—that she feels something for male protagonist Shinji.
+This leads her to attack Shinji's virility continuously, directing both interest and open hostility towards him.
+As events and battles unfold, her feelings of love and hate intensify and dominate her.
 She kisses Shinji in the fifteenth episode, but when he beats her in pilot tests, she develops an inferiority complex towards him.
-This leads her to attack Shinji's virility continuously, directing both interest and open hostility towards him.
 Because of their intimate fragility and insecurities, Shinji and Asuka are unable to communicate effectively with one another on an emotional level, despite their mutual latent interest.
 According to Newtype magazine, Shinji has feelings for her, while Asuka openly states her feeling of being frustrated with wanting him as her partner, so "her feelings for him as a man are less than they appear to be".
 According to critic Susan J. Napier, they might be expected to develop a romantic attraction for each other, but their sexual tension is subsumed under Asuka's intense competitiveness; Napier also noted that Shinji feels fear and attraction towards the maternal figures of the women around him, such as Rei or Misato, but only Asuka "is allowed to seem explicitly sexual".